 Use the table below to calculate the total amount of fees to be paid (all fees are in Canadian dollars).
 The processing fees must be included with your application.
-If you or your family members are required to provide biometric information, the biometric fee should be paid at the same time as the processing fee, using the same method of payment, in order to avoid delays in processing your application.
+If you or your family members are required to provide biometric information, the biometric fee should be paid at the same time and the same way as the processing fee in order to avoid delays in processing your application.

-1 Note: You may be required to pay the fees in local currency.
+1 Note: You may be required to pay fees in local currency.